-WHEN SHOULD I APPLY?
-New students should submit the FAFSA and the CSS Profile application by March 13th (or within 2 weeks after acceptance, whichever is later).
+HEN SHOULD I APPLY?
+New students should submit the FAFSA and the CSS Financial Aid Profile by March 13th (or within 2 weeks after acceptance, whichever is later if you are an entering student).
 The deadline for returning students is March 31st.
 No awards will be made to continuing students whose application materials are not complete.

-PPLICATION MATERIALS - Please keep copies of completed materials.
+APPLICATION MATERIALS - Please keep copies of completed materials.

-New students: Should we request supplemental tax information for 2017, please submit via IDOC.
-If it is for 2018, please submit it here.
+New students: Should we request supplemental tax information, do not email tax returns.
+Please submit them here.

-Returning students who need to submit pages 1 and 2 of the 2018 tax forms, please do so here.
+Returning students who need to submit 2018 tax forms, please submit them here.